Gatherings with music in Zambia: the local cults

 Small-scale manifestations of the local cults

-Gatherings in Zambia: the local cults.
-Small-scale manifestations of the local cults can be part of a daily or seasonal routine of a person or a family.
-Kupupa can be performed at an occasion that is specifically dedicated to acknowledging the spirit world, in the village, in the field or in the mpanga.
-Or, it takes place in the early morning before large-scale gatherings like Ipupo and Cibombe that begin in the evening.
+Gatherings with music in Zambia: the local cults.
+Small-scale manifestations of the local cults can be part of a person’s or a family’s daily or seasonal routine.
+Kupupa can be performed on an occasion specifically dedicated to acknowledging the spirit world, in the village, in the field, or in the mpanga.
+Alternatively, it takes place in the early morning before large-scale gatherings like Ipupo and Cibombe,which begin in the evening.

-More often, kupupa is done at small gatherings like paKwisha, muNsaka and during working.
-A part of the songs sung have the intention of kupupa.
-It is most often done in the form of kulila for, in descending order, the mother, grandmother, father or grandfather.
-This can be a mourning song that was brought at their funeral, a song that was liked by the deceased or that the singer associates with her.
-The number of mourning songs tends to decrease when more people are attending.
+More often, kupupa is done at small gatherings, such as paKwisha, muNsaka, and during work.
+A portion of the songs sung have the intention of kupupa.
+It is most often done in the form of kulila for, in descending order, the mother, grandmother, father, or grandfather.
+This can include a mourning song that was brought at their funeral, a song that was liked by the deceased, or one that the singer associates with them.
+The number of mourning songs tends to decrease as more people attend.
 When alone, most older men and women will sing mourning and commemorative songs.

-The kupupa can be done more explicitly by putting some mealie meal on a plate or in a gourd shrine before singing starts.
+The kupupa can be done more explicitly by placing some mealie meal on a plate or in a gourd shrine before singing begins.

 To do kupupa for the mother is to do kupupa for all the dead